The business case for diversity is not the secret sauce

 And this is what we are talking about.

 The future of work is the new buzz phrase, with moves for agile and lean organisational structures.
 During this process of evaluation, companies should factor in creating structures and employment practises that work better for both men and women, not because there is a business case for diversity, but because the skills of women are valued by society.
 The business case for diversity should be a bonus.
+No one ever talks about writing a business case for men do they?

 Business as usual